A message from our co-founder, jamie newton

 "I don't know; it just seems like there's something missing.
 She probably just wanted the attention."

-It's this kind of sexism—the kind that doesn't physically grab butts or explicitly tell a woman to stay in her place or have a law against it—that gets to me most.
+It's this kind of sexism—the kind that doesn't physically grab butts or explicitly tell a woman to stay in her place or have some statute prohibiting it—that gets to me most.

-Then a few months ago, I ended up debating with a white, cis, male friend at a dinner party because obviously that seemed like a good idea, and he, as an affluent male—and therefore the resident expert on women and gender—found himself to be tasked with wrangling my shrill, unfounded opinions.
+In early 2017, I ended up debating with a white, cis, male friend at a BBQ because obviously that seemed like a good idea, and he, as an affluent male—and therefore the resident expert on women and gender—found himself to be tasked with wrangling my shrill, unfounded opinions.
 A while into it, another man interjected, repeating everything I had been saying.
 The first guy almost immediately deescalated, didn't interrupt once, and conceded to "his" every point.
 So, you know, basically just your average Tuesday.

 The cool thing about the energy created from being frustrated is that sometimes it weaves itself into an idea, which is what happened here.
 The second man didn't say anything distinctive.
 He didn't even really say it differently than I had.
 But he was respected and believed and regarded.
 He was heard.